NandaChaves/Text-Typing/README.md

 # Text-Typing
-Animated text typing animation using only CSS and HTML
+Text typing animation using only CSS and HTML